hathimds/blinkit-retail-performance-analysis/README.md

-# Retail Sales Performance Analysis – BlinkIT

-## 📌 Project Overview
-This project analyzes BlinkIT’s retail sales data to identify the key attributes of high-performing outlets and uncover actionable insights to support expansion and inventory optimization decisions.

-Rather than focusing only on dashboards, this case study emphasizes business understanding, KPI definition, and insight-driven strategy.

----

-## 🎯 Business Objectives
-- Identify high-performing outlet locations, sizes, and types
-- Analyze product categories contributing most to total sales
-- Understand customer preferences based on sales patterns
-- Provide data-backed recommendations for scalable growth

----

-## 📊 Key KPIs
-- Total Sales
-- Average Sales per Item
-- Number of Items Sold
-- Average Customer Rating

----

-## 🔍 Key Insights
-- Tier 3 outlets generate the highest total sales, indicating strong demand in semi-urban regions.
-- Medium-sized outlets deliver optimal revenue efficiency.
-- Supermarket Type 1 is the most scalable outlet format.
-- Fruits, Snacks, and Low-Fat products drive the majority of revenue.

----

-## 🛠 Tools & Technologies
-- Power BI (Dashboarding & DAX)
-- Microsoft Excel (Data Cleaning & Preparation)

----

-## 📁 Repository Structure
-- `data/` – Raw dataset
-- `dashboard/` – Power BI file
-- `report/` – Final presentation (PDF)
-- `images/` – Dashboard visuals

----

-## ⚠️ Limitations
-- No time-series sales data
-- No customer-level transactions
-- Ratings are subjective

----

-## 📈 Outcome
-The project delivers a clear blueprint for identifying high-performing retail outlets and demonstrates an end-to-end data analysis workflow aligned with real business decision-making.
+# Blinkit Sales Performance Analysis

+## Overview
+This project analyzes Blinkit’s retail sales data to identify structural drivers of revenue performance across outlet formats, locations, and product categories.
+The focus is on moving beyond aggregate KPIs to understand which outlet and product characteristics consistently correlate with stronger sales outcomes.

+The analysis is intended to support:
+- Outlet format strategy
+- Inventory and assortment planning
+- Expansion and optimization decisions

+## Business Questions
+- Which outlet sizes and formats generate the strongest revenue?
+- How does performance vary across location tiers?
+- Are sales driven by pricing power or purchase frequency?
+- Which product categories contribute disproportionately to revenue?

+## Key Insights
+- Revenue is primarily driven by high-frequency staple products, not premium pricing.
+- Medium-sized outlets outperform both small and large formats.
+- Tier 3 locations generate stronger sales than Tier 1 locations, challenging urban-bias assumptions.
+- A small number of outlet types and product categories account for the majority of revenue.
+- Factors such as outlet age and item visibility show limited impact on sales outcomes.

+## Deliverables
+- Power BI Dashboard – Interactive sales performance analysis
+- Case Deck (case_deck.pdf) – Executive-style presentation with insights and recommendations
+- Infographic (infographic.png) – One-page visual summary for quick review
+- Written Appendix (appendix.pdf) – Detailed written analysis and assumptions
+- Dataset (data.xlsx) – Source data used for analysis

+## Tools Used
+- Power BI
+- Excel

+## Scope & Assumptions
+- Analysis is based on historical transactional sales data only.
+- No cost, margin, or marketing variables are included.
+- Findings reflect correlations, not causal guarantees.

+## Notes
+This project emphasizes decision-oriented analysis over visual complexity.
+Insights are framed to reflect how an analyst would communicate findings to business stakeholders.